erremauro/prettyerror/README.md

 Supply a short and a long explanation for the cause and help them resolve the issue by giving them some hints.
 Use markdown syntax to format and highlight your text.

-Read [Using exteral Error Definitions](#using-external-error-definitions) to learn how to use external definitions.
+Read [Using external Error Definitions](#using-external-error-definitions) to learn how to use external definitions.

 ```javascript
 import { SolidError, logError } from 'solid-error'